mrkcass/mechanizedAI/thermal_camera/readme.md

 7 meters distance.
 The sensors tracking ability can be improved with distance calibration data like that provided by CAMPROX.

+The datasheet mentions that the following conditions can adversely affect operational performance.
+*  heat emitting body located close to sensor.
+*  warm or cold air flowing across sensor
+*  sudden changes in sensor temperature.
+*  line of sight interference by transparent objects like glass or acrylic.
+*  Dirty or wet sensor.
 #
 **Operation**